 Internships are available in Senator Warner’s Washington, D.C. and Virginia offices.
-As our office works to return to a normal pre-pandemic posture, we plan to launch a fall 2022 internship program that offers a limited number of in-person intern positions in D.C. as well as several state offices.
+Our office plans to launch a spring 2023 internship program that offers a limited number of in-person intern positions in D.C. as well as several state offices.
 Should there be a need to pivot to either a hybrid or a remote posture for this program due to circumstances beyond our office’s control, we will notify all applicants.

 Applicants will be required to commit to a minimum of 24 hours a week for the duration of the session for a Capitol Hill internship and a minimum of 12 hours a week for a state office internship.
 All intern work assignments will take place during office business hours.
 Students who want to be considered for an in-person position will be expected to report to either the Washington, D.C. office or the selected state office location.
 In order to be considered, all interested students must complete the online application by the deadline listed below.

 Senator Warner values the engagement of individuals who are passionate about public policy and serving the constituents of the Commonwealth, and is excited to offer this alternative program.
 Preference will be given to candidates who have completed their first year of college and who reside in Virginia or attend college in-state.
 To be eligible for an internship, an individual must have graduated from high school.